sdbrother0/ui-ng-ant/README.md

 ## 🖼️ UI Preview

-Data editing in table and form views
+Data editing in table and form views and flexible master–detail structure with multiple details support
 ![scr-01.png](src/docs/images/scr-01.png)

 Support for lookup fields (selectable from a predefined list)